TheRoniOne/Cleaner.jl/docs/src/man/first_steps.md

 !!! warning

     Adding/removing rows or columns without using [Cleaner.jl](https://github.com/TheRoniOne/Cleaner.jl) functions is not supported and heavily discouraged.
-Please refer to other packages such as [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)
+Please refer to other packages such as [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) for those needs.